-- Our stock price may fluctuate significantly. - The terms of the Senior Credit Facilities restrict our current and future operations, particularly our ability to incur debt that we may need to fund initiatives in response to changes in our business, the industry in which we operate, the economy and governmental regulations. - We may evaluate whether to pay cash dividends on our common stock in the future, and the terms of our Senior Credit Facilities limit our ability to pay dividends on our common stock. - Servicing our debt may require a significant amount of cash.
-We may not have sufficient cash flow from our business to pay our indebtedness. - The conditional conversion feature of the Notes, if triggered, may adversely affect our financial condition and results of operations and the value of our common stock. - The accounting method for convertible debt securities that may be settled in cash, such as the Notes, could have a material effect on our reported financial results. - The commercial and credit environment may adversely affect our access to capital. - Certain provisions in our Amended and Restated Certificate of Incorporation and Amended and Restated By-Laws and Delaware law may discourage takeovers. - Our Amended and Restated Certificate of Incorporation will designate the courts of the State of Delaware as the sole and exclusive forum for certain types of actions and proceedings, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes. - If we fail to maintain proper and effective internal controls, our ability to produce accurate and timely financial statements could be impaired and investors' views of us could be harmed.
+- The terms of the Senior Credit Facilities restrict our current and future operations, particularly our ability to incur debt that we may need to fund initiatives in response to changes in our business, the industry in which we operate, the economy and governmental regulations. - We may evaluate whether to pay cash dividends on our common stock in the future, and the terms of our Senior Credit Facilities limit our ability to pay dividends on our common stock. - Servicing our debt may require a significant amount of cash.
+We may not have sufficient cash flow from our business to pay our indebtedness. - The conditional conversion feature of the Notes, if triggered, may adversely affect our financial condition and results of operations and the value of our common stock. - The accounting method for convertible debt securities that may be settled in cash, such as the Notes, could have a material effect on our reported financial results. - Certain provisions in our Amended and Restated Certificate of Incorporation and Amended and Restated By-Laws and Delaware law may discourage takeovers. - Our Amended and Restated Certificate of Incorporation designates the courts of the State of Delaware as the sole and exclusive forum for certain types of actions and proceedings, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes.